"The basics are important in both kendo and writing" - An interview with novelist Keiya Iwai

 BUSHIZO Ueshima's thoughts

 I was once again convinced that there is no other way to succeed than to work hard every day.
-When I previously interviewed the celebrity Masayuki Watanabe, he told me that "steady effort is the key to success."
-(Click here to read the interview with Masayuki Watanabe )
+When I previously interviewed the celebrity Watanabe Masayuki, he told me that "steady effort is the key to success."
+(Click here for an interview with Masayuki Watanabe

 If you have a goal right now, instead of trying to take shortcuts, why not take to heart Mr. Iwai's words: "If you move forward even a little bit every day, you will reach your goal someday."